ThePhenomenon1/ImageManipulation-/README.md

 # ImageManipulation-
 Executing cool image processing with Python code.

-The mysterious resource image processed here is of a wise star traveller who shall help noble coders (the very best of humanity) protect our dear Milky Way galaxy against an alien invasion.
+The mysterious resource image processed here is of a wise star traveller who shall help noble coders (the very best of humanity) protect our one-of-a-kind Milky Way galaxy against an alien invasion.
 This guru's title is Raykurz.
 As the dark clouds gather, Earth is left with no choice but to prepare.